msi-cxb/pythonDotNet/README.md

 ## C# DataTable <---> Python Pandas DataFrame

-Bottom line is that some code is necessary to convert between C# DataTable and Python Pandas DataFrame is required.
+Bottom line PythonNET cannot do this by itself.
+Some code is necessary to convert between C# DataTable and Python Pandas DataFrame is required.
 There is no automatic conversion.
 However, it is not that difficult.

 ### Python Pandas DataFrame to C# DataTable